 Looking for Hong Kong shopping sales?
 Time your visit right, and you’ll find yourself smack in the middle of sale season when you fly in from Chek Lap Kok – but only if you choose the right time to fly in.

 Sure, a casual look at the many sale signs around Hong Kong’s shopping districts might lead you to think that Hong Kong shopping sales are a permanent thing – but that’s not true at all.
 There are two main sales seasons in Hong Kong, though, where prices drop by as much as 50 percent – which we’ll explain below.

 Summer Sales in Hong Kong

-If you can't make it to Hong Kong during either of these sales seasons then consider visiting one of the many outlet malls.
+If you can't make it to Hong Kong during either of these sales seasons, consider visiting one of the city’s many outlet malls.
 You'll find designer labels, as well as homegrown names selling off last year's stock at knockdown prices.
 Most are focused on fashion, including shoes and accessories.

-Or, go to Shenzhen.
-For electronics and local clothing, the Chinese city across the border with Hong Kong is cheaper.
+Alternatively, spring for the train to Shenzhen.
+For electronics and local clothing, the Chinese city across the border with Hong Kong offers much lower prices.
 You can easily take a day trip to Shenzhen – it's less than an hour from Hong Kong – and load up on essentials.